pdeschen/wuff-wiki/Gradle-plugins.md

 - osgi-bundle

-  Configures current project as Eclipse plugin, so that gradle build:
+  Configures current project as OSGi plugin, so that gradle build:
   - injects trivial OSGi dependencies
   - generates and merges OSGi manifest